 The goal of this adjustment is to make upward and downward movement of the radial arm smooth and firm.
-If the column that supports the arm is too tight it will be difficult to move the arm up and down and to get accurate depth of cut.
-If the column is loose the blade may "walk" on the workpiece and stall the motor, or cause a heel in bevel and compound cuts.
-1. Use a 3/16 hex "L" wrench to loosen the four screws in the front of the column support.
-(Figure 56)
+If the column that supports the arm is too tight, it will be difficult to move the arm up and down and to get accurate depth of cut.
+If the column is loose, the blade may "walk" on the workpiece and stall the motor, or cause a "heel" in bevel and compound cuts.

+1. Use a 3/16" hex "L" wrench to loosen the four screws in the front of the column support.
+(Figure 75)

 - 2. Raise and lower the radial arm by turning the handwheel a few turns in each direction.
-It should take about the same amount of effort to lower the arm as to raise it - 3.
-If movement seems smooth and the column does not rock back and forth, go to the next section, or
+It should take about the same amount of effort to lower the arm as to raise it. - 3.
+If movement seems smooth and the column does not rock back and forth, use a 3/16" hex "L" wrench to retighten the four screws in the front of the column support.
+(Figure 75) Do not over tighten or it will be difficult to raise and lower the radial arm.
+After completing these steps, go on to the next section, or

-If movement seems difficult, loosen the four bolts in the back of the column slightly (Figure 57) and go back to step 2, or
+If movement seems difficult, loosen the four bolts in the back of the column slightly (Figure 76) and go back to step 2, or

-If column rocks back and forth, tighten the four bolts in the back of the column slightly (Figure 57) and go back to step 2.
+If column rocks back and forth, tighten the four bolts in the back of the column slightly (Figure 76) and go back to step 2.

-Leveling Table Supports
+Leveling Font Table